rblades/dhworkbook_master/docs/supporting materials/tei.md

 [By M. H. Beals](https://github.com/mhbeals/TEI-Close-Reading); Adapted for HIST3814o by S Graham

-You will need the files in [this subfolder](https://github.com/craftingdigitalhistory/module3-wranglingdata/tree/master/tei-hist3907) so download that repository as a zip file and unzip it somewhere handy on your machine.
+You will need the files in [the Crafting Digital History Github subfolder](https://github.com/craftingdigitalhistory/module3-wranglingdata/tree/master/tei-hist3907) so download that repository as a zip file and unzip it somewhere handy on your machine.

 This exercise will explore a historical text and help you create a digital record of your analysis